Triton-AI/EV-GrandPrix-2021/README.md

 # EV-GrandPrix
-Innovation for the Autonomous EV Grand Prix.
+Innovation for an autonomous go kart competition.